TarangRanpara/EMFoS/README.md

 From the collected human judgments, we computed two kinds of scores.

-- **Score-1:** Used "Overall Rating" Score directly
+- **Score-1:** Used "Overall Rating" Score directly (also called "OVERALL SCORE")
-- **Score-2:** took a Weighted average of qualitative measures (except "Overall Rating") listed above. more on this, [here](https://github.com/TarangRanpara/EMFoS/blob/main/Notebooks/README.md).
+- **Score-2:** took a Weighted average of qualitative measures (except "Overall Rating") listed above (also called "WEIGHTED SCORE"). more on this, [here](https://github.com/TarangRanpara/EMFoS/blob/main/Notebooks/README.md).

 we then computed correlation of score-1 and score-2 with set of candidate evaluation metrics falling broadly into 3 categories.